Frequently asked questions

 Why hasn’t ACARA replaced Version 2 with Version 3 on the Australian Curriculum website?
 When will Version 3 be published on the Australian Curriculum website?

-Consistent with Education Council agreement in December 2019 for Version 3 of the National Literacy and Numeracy Learning Progressions (NLNLPs) to be used for the alpha phase starting in 2020, Version 3 has been initially made available on the NLNLPs V3 page of the Online Formative Assessment Initiative website.
+Consistent with Education Council agreement in December 2019 that Version 3 of the National Literacy and Numeracy Learning Progressions (NLNLPs) is used in the initiative, Version 3 has been initially made available on the NLNLPs V3 page of the Online Formative Assessment Initiative website.

 This enables interested schools and jurisdictions to access Version 3, if they wish, and allows other schools and jurisdictions that are currently using Version 2 of the NLNLPs time to transition to Version 3 and update the nature of their implementation support.